-When you select the following problem types, the Simple Editor opens with a preformatted example problem.
+When you select the following problem types, the simple editor opens with a preformatted example problem.

-- Checkbox Problem: In checkbox problems, learners select one or more options from a list of possible answers. - · Dropdown Problem: In dropdown problems, learners select one answer from a dropdown list. - Multiple Choice Problem: Multiple choice problems require learners to select one answer from a list of choices that appear directly below the question. - Numerical Input Problem: Numerical input problems require answers that include only integers, fractions, and a few common constants and operators. - Text Input Problem: In text input problems, learners enter a short text answer to a question.
+- Checkbox Problem: In checkbox problems, learners select one or more options from a list of possible answers. - Dropdown Problem: In dropdown problems, learners select one answer from a dropdown list. - Multiple Choice Problem: Multiple choice problems require learners to select one answer from a list of choices that appear below the problem text. - Numerical Input Problem: Numerical input problems require answers that include only integers, fractions, and a few common constants and operators. - Text Input Problem: In text input problems, learners enter a short text answer.

-The following image shows an example multiple choice problem in the Simple Editor.
+The following image shows an example multiple choice problem in the simple editor.

-The Simple Editor includes a toolbar with options that provide the required formatting for different types of problems.
-When you select an option from the toolbar, formatted sample text appears in the Simple Editor.
+The simple editor includes a toolbar with options that provide the required formatting for different types of problems.
+When you select an option from the toolbar, formatted sample text appears in the simple editor.
 Alternatively, you can apply formatting to your own text by selecting the text and then one of the toolbar options.